Health & Wellness

 The Academic Affairs Wellness Program is committed to creating a healthy DVM community through the development of wellness initiatives, education, counseling, and curriculum.

 All students at the College of Veterinary Medicine have access to free, confidential counseling services.
 Services are offered at three convenient locations: the College of Veterinary Medicine, the Veterinary Medical Center and at CAPS (Counseling and Psychiatric Services) located in the Student Health Center.
-Counseling is available on site at the CVM and VMC on Tuesdays and Thursdays from 8:00 am – 5:00 pm.
+Counseling is available on site at the CVM and VMC on Tuesdays, Wednesdays, and Thursdays from 8:00 am – 5:00 pm.
 To make an appointment:

 - Visit the Health Center website and log into the Patient Portal https://patientportal.uhs.uga.edu/login_dualauthentication.aspx .